 - Have the students stand in a circle.

-- Invite one student into the centre of the circle and give them an action to mime, e.g. dance like a ballerina.
+- Invite one student into the centre of the circle and give them an action to mime, e.g. ballet dancing.

 - The next student in the circle then asks, ‘What are you doing?’